The Impact of Purging on the Body

 Mallory-Weiss Syndrome

 In rare instances the sudden rise in pressure in the stomach or the lower part of the esophagus during vomiting can cause a tear in the lining in the upper gastrointestinal tract and cause bleeding.
-Vomitus may appear blood streaked, tinged or black or have an appearance similar to coffee grounds.2
+Vomitus will often appear blood-streaked.

 Boerhaave Syndrome